shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 Note: Please don't forget to close the transaction.

-Now run the PersonPersistent.java class and it will create two tables in your mysql database with the relevant data.
-One is person table and another is person_cars (entity_property) table.
+Now run the **PersonPersistent.java** class and it will create two tables in your mysql database with the relevant data.
+One is **person** table and another is **person_cars** (entity_property) table.
 The person_cars table contains person_id (reference column) and cars column.

-Note: We can alter the cars table name something different by using the @CollectionTable annotation.
+Note: We can alter the **cars** table name something different by using the @CollectionTable annotation.
 Like if you write -

 ```
 @ElementCollection()
-@CollectionTable(name = "person_has_cars)
+@CollectionTable(name = "person_has_cars)  //now the cars table name will be person_has_cars instead of person_cars
 public List<String> cars;
 ```

-then the reference table name will be person_has_cars than person_cars.
+Now,  the reference table name will be person_has_cars than person_cars.
 But it is always good practice to give your property a good name, I mean using @CollectionTable annotation.

-If your application runs successfully, open your mysql commandLine client and run the following command to extract the person and person_cars records.
+If your application runs successfully, open your mySQL CommandLine client and run the following command to extract the person and person_cars records.

 ```
+$ SELECT * FROM person;
+$ SELECT * FROM person_cars;
 ```

 ![alt text](image1.png)